pietrobelloni/pietrobelloni.github.io/_pages/cv.md

 -   **11/2018 - 01/2019, Regional Healthcare System, Padua (Italy)**\
     **Statistician** at the Diabetology Department.
-Research project 'Statistical Evaluations of the Diabetes Screening'.
+Research project *Statistical Evaluations of the Diabetes Screening*.

 # Skills